Renderer

 renderer.root.add(Box({ width: 40, height: 10, borderStyle: "rounded" }, Text({ content: "Hello, OpenTUI!" })))

-The root renderable fills the entire terminal and adjusts automatically when you resize the terminal.
+The root renderable fills the entire terminal and adjusts when you resize it.

 Render loop control